-The 2013-2014 Financial Year in Review
+The 2014-2015 Financial Year in Review

 NanoViricides, Inc. is a leading company in the application of nanomedicine technologies to the complex issues of viral diseases.
 The nanoviricide® technology enables direct attacks at multiple points on a virus particle.
 It is believed that such attacks would lead to the virus particle becoming ineffective at infecting cells.
 Antibodies in contrast attack a virus particle at only a maximum of two attachment points per antibody.
+In addition, the nanoviricide technology also simultaneously enables attacking the rapid intracellular reproduction of the virus by incorporating one or more active pharmaceutical ingredients (APIs) within the core of the nanoviricide.
+The nanoviricide technology is the only technology in the world, to the best of our knowledge, that is capable of both (a) attacking extracellular virus thereby breaking the reinfection cycle, and simultaneously (b) disrupting intracellular production of the virus, thereby enabling complete control of a virus infection.